DSA4264/project/README.md

     python data_pulling.py
     ```

+5. **Process the data** by running `data_processing.ipynb`.
+Click on Run all, and this will clean and process the data accordingly.
+Do note that some functions, such as OSRM will take approximately 5 hours to run.

-5. **Analyze and view results** by opening the `main.ipynb` Jupyter notebook.
+6. **Analyze and view results** by opening the `main.ipynb` Jupyter notebook.
 Run all cells to review the analytics, code logic, and decision-making process behind identifying bus routes for removal.

 ## Usage

-After setting up the `.env` file and running the data collection script + Jupyter Notebook, you can launch the Flask application to visualise the data:
+After setting up the `.env` file and running `data_pulling.py` + `data_processing.ipynb` + `main.ipynb`, you can launch the Flask application to visualise the data:

 ```bash
 python app.py